SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/01_graphit_overview.md

 ### Main Features
 - Creates dynamic CSV, XML and JSON documents.
 - Accepts external input as variables.
-- Usage of variables in queries.
+- Uses variables in queries.
 - Executes queries on an LUDB, iterates over the results and uses the returned values to create the response document.
 - Executes queries on interfaces other than Fabric.
 - Supports prepared statements.
 - Supports XML and JSON hierarchy, including queries in inner hierarchy levels.
-- Usage of outer level query results as arguments.
+- Uses outer level query results as arguments.
 - Recursively generates nested tags and structures.
 - Customizes the format of a value and defines whether to generate a tag when the values are null or empty.